-Now, thanks to the success of @font-face embedding, there are more typefaces used on screen than ever before.
+Now, thanks to the success of @font-face embedding, there are plenty of typefaces used on screen.
 Therefore hinting matters like never before.

 Since MacOS and iOS ignore hints, designers neglect the fact that renderers on Android and Windows are still relying on them.
 Since bad hinting is worse than no hinting, be sure to ask an expert to finalise your fonts.

 While the technique of PostScript hinting is rather simple, there are countless typefaces on the market with bad or messed up hints.
 Investigating these typefaces after seeing their bad performance even on the Mac (yes InDesign and Acrobat are interpreting hints), the source of the bad rendering seems to be due to autohinting or cluelessness during production.
 Some typefaces can be hinted perfectly with automated tools, in other cases an algorithm might just not understand the shape of the letters and make totally nonsensical connections.